-Loans and bursaries are available to support your university tuition fees and living costs.
+Loans and bursaries are available to support eligible students' university tuition fees and living costs.
 You will not have to repay your student loan until after you leave the course and your income is over the threshold amount for your repayment plan.
 The income thresholds are subject to change.
 Please visit the Gov.uk website for full details.

-You will find tuition fees included on the summary page for each course.
-Home and EU students will not usually need to pay the course fee up front as non-means tested tuition fee loans are available from Student Finance England.
+You will find information about tuition fees on the summary page for each of our courses.
+Home students will not usually need to pay the undergraduate tuition fees up front as non-means tested tuition fee loans are available from Student Finance England.

-All students are advised to check their eligibility for financial support with the relevant funding provider(s) in advance of joining their course.
+All students should check their eligibility for financial support with the relevant funding provider(s) in advance of joining their course.

 Financial support quick facts

-To cover the costs of studying, eligible students can apply for:
+To cover the costs of studying, eligible undergraduate students can apply for:

-MBBS students in an NHS-funded year of study can also apply for a reduced rate maintenance loan from Student Finance England.
+MBBS students in an NHS bursary-funded year of study can also apply for a non-income assessed reduced rate maintenance loan from Student Finance England.

-You will not have to pay back your student loans until after you leave the course and start earning £25,000 or more per year.
-Repayment is based on what you earn, not what you owe, and all outstanding debt will normally be written off after a repayment term of 40 years (this repayment term is subject to change).
+You will not have to start paying back your undergraduate student loans until after you leave the course and your income is over the threshold for your repayment plan.
+Repayment is based on what you earn, not what you owe, and all outstanding debt will be written off after a repayment term of 40 years (this repayment term is subject to change).
 Please visit the GOV.uk website for further details.

 Students from lower income households who are undertaking their first undergraduate degree, and are eligible for support from Student Finance England, may also be eligible for our University bursary, the St George’s Opportunity Fund Grant.
 Please visit our Grants and Bursaries page for more details.